Other European nationals

 If you are the parent of an EEA child in education

-If you had a right to reside in the UK before 1 January 2021, are the parent of an EEA child in education and at least one parent of that child has been an EEA worker in the UK when the child was in the UK, you are eligible for a housing allocation and homelessness assistance, and for universal credit/housing benefit if you are habitually resident (which as the parent of a child settled in a UK school you probably will be).
+If you are the parent of an EEA child in education and at least one parent of that child has been an EEA worker in the UK when the child was in the UK, you are eligible for a housing allocation and homelessness assistance, and for universal credit/housing benefit if you are habitually resident (which as the parent of a child settled in a UK school you probably will be).

 If you have a permanent right of residence